Germany honors soldiers who fought in Afghanistan mission | DW | 13.10.2021

 In closing, he said: "We need a strong Bundeswehr — our partners expect it and our army deserves it.
 You are committed to your country and your country is committed to you.
 That is an agreement that must be honored — and it is."

-The ceremony honoring Germany's Afghanistan mission will close this evening with a torchlight parade known and taps known as the Grosser Zapfenstreich.
+The ceremony honoring Germany's Afghanistan mission will close Wednesday evening with a torchlight parade and taps known as the Grosser Zapfenstreich (Grand Tattoo).

-Germany's Afghanistan mission began as part of the NATO alliance's Article 5 commitment that requires all partners to come to the aid of one who is attacked.
+Germany's Afghanistan mission began as part of the NATO alliance's Article 5 commitment, which requires all partners to come to the aid of one who is attacked.
 That treaty obligation came into force after the US was attacked by Islamist terrorists on September 11, 2001.
 The first German soldiers arrived in Afghanistan in January 2002.

-In all, Germany's Defense Ministry says the mission, the longest in the army's more than 65-year history, cost at least €12.5 billion ($14.6 billion) in combat and training operations.
+In all, Germany's Defense Ministry says, the mission — the longest in the army's over-65-year history — cost at least €12.5 billion ($14.6 billion) in combat and training operations.
 Germany was one of the alliance's biggest contributors of troops.

-When US decided to withdraw its troops from the country, Western allies followed suit.
+When the United States decided to withdraw its troops from Afghanistan, Western allies followed suit.
 Germany's Afghanistan mission ended on June 29, 2021 when its last soldiers left the country.
 The Taliban, which had been removed from power in 2001 for refusing to hand over terrorists behind the 9/11 attacks, swiftly reclaimed the country.

-Currently, the Bundeswehr is involved in 11 missions abroad, involving 2,500 soldiers on three continents.
+Currently, the Bundeswehr is involved in 11 missions abroad, with 2,500 soldiers on three continents.